TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/027 Use Checkbox.md

 #### A Fix?
 We could attempt to make it so that when you click the checkbox, it would attempt to change the value, but in case of errors it would not change.

-In the FancyCheckBox component, instead of the lambda expression simply invoking the EventCallback, we could have the `@onchange` call a method, which would invoke the EventCallback, and catch exceptions.
+In the FancyCheckBox component, instead of the lambda expression simply invoking the EventCallback, we could have the `@onchange` call a method in the code-block of FancyCheckBox, which would invoke the EventCallback, and catch exceptions.
 In case of an exception we would set back the IsCompleted property.
+Or specialize it even more, and just check here if the value is true, then it cannot be changed to false.

 We would have to re-throw the exception caught in ViewTodos::CompleteTodo.